Bringing Your Pet Dog, Cat or Ferret into Ireland from Any Country Other Than Those Previously Listed

 If there has been a break in rabies vaccine coverage, the next vaccination will be considered a primary vaccination and the blood test must be repeated at least 30 days after the vaccination, and then the 3-month waiting period following a successful blood test will apply.

-Please see EU rules on travelling with pets and other animals in the EU - Your Europe (europa.eu) to see if your dog, cat or ferret requires a rabies antibody test in addition to a rabies vaccine.
+If you are unsure, please see EU rules on travelling with pets and other animals in the EU - Your Europe (europa.eu) to see if your dog, cat or ferret requires a rabies antibody test in addition to a rabies vaccine.

 3. Is Accompanied by a Valid EU Pet Passport, or EU Health Certificate